Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Proof of Theorems and

-Since the consistent training condition \eqref{eq: consistent learning} corresponds to the case $\delta=0$ in the $\delta$-margin consistent training condition \eqref{eq: strong condition for consistent learning}, we will focus on the proof of Lemma \ref{lemma 1} in the following.
-First, we recall some important results on the estimation errors of the empirical risk and the training mean, which have been established in \cite{bordignon2021learning}. \begin{inlemma}[\textbf{Theorem 3 in \cite{bordignon2021learning}}] Under Assumptions \ref{assump: risk function} and \ref{assump: bound}, we have the following two results.
+Since the condition \eqref{eq: consistent training} for consistent training corresponds to the case $\delta=0$ in the $\delta$-margin consistent training condition \eqref{eq: strong condition for consistent training}, we will focus on the proof of Theorem \ref{theorem: 2} in the following.
+First, we recall some important results on the estimation errors of empirical risk minimization and the training mean, which are established in \cite{bordignon2023learning}. \begin{inlemma}[\textbf{Theorem 3 in \cite{bordignon2023learning}}] Under Assumptions \ref{assump: risk function}--\ref{assump: network}, we have the following two results.
 First,